jennguyen1/nhuyhoa/_posts/2015-12-28-ML-Generic-Algorithms.md

   $$\theta_j := \theta_j - \alpha \frac{\partial}{\partial \theta_j}J(\theta)$$
 **}**

+Batch gradient descent can easily be parallelized for efficient computation.
+The summation related to the differentiation term could be split up across different sections and can be combined after computation.

 The stochastic gradient descent algorithm updates the parameters after examining a single training observation.
+The outer loop can be repeated generally $$1-10x$$.

 **Repeat{ for i = 1 to n: {**
       $$\theta_j := \theta_j - \alpha \frac{\partial}{\partial \theta_j}J(\theta)$$
 **}}**

+A compromise between the two is mini-batch gradient descent.
+For this method rather than adjusting $$\theta_j$$ after looking at $$1$$ training observation, we look at $$m$$ training observations where $$m < n$$.
+The for loop iterations from $$1$$ to $$n$$ in steps of $$m$$.

 The value $$\alpha$$ is the learning rate.
 Some care should be taken in choosing the value of $$\alpha$$.
 If $$\alpha$$ was too small, convergence may be slower.
 If $$\alpha$$ was too big, the algorithm may overshoot the minimum and fail to converge.